CMT (American TV channel): CMT Music

 CMT Music (formerly CMT Pure Country) is an American pay television channel and a sister network to CMT.
-It exclusively carries country music videos in an 8-hour programming wheel schedule similar to several other video-exclusive networks owned by Paramount Skydance Corporation.
+It exclusively carries country music videos in an 8-hour programming wheel schedule similar to several other video-exclusive networks owned by Paramount Skydance.

 In recent years, CMT Music has lost carriage with the growth of streaming alternatives including its parent company's Paramount+, and has generally been depreciated by Paramount Skydance in current retransmission consent negotiations with cable and streaming providers.